Ex-BP engineer cleared of obstruction in Gulf of Mexico spill

 The engineer was convicted in 2013 on one count of obstructing justice, but Duval later threw out the conviction because of misconduct by the jury foreman.
 It was a setback for the Department of Justice's effort to hold individuals criminally liable for the explosion of the Deepwater Horizon drilling rig and its aftermath.

-Mix pleaded guilty on Friday to a misdemeanor charge of intentionally damaging a protected computer without authorization.
+Mix pleaded guilty on Friday to a misdemeanour charge of intentionally damaging a protected computer without authorization.
 Federal prosecutors dropped an obstruction of justice charge, Mix's lawyers said.

 As part of his plea, Mix admitted to deleting a text message conversation with a co-worker who was also a close friend.
 The texts were mostly personal and did not include important information about the oil spill, his lawyers said.